Topolyte/CSVaquita/README.md

 ```

 The CSVReader can be configured using constructor arguments directly or by passing
-a CSVReaderConfiguration object to the constructor.
+a CSVReader.Configuration object to the constructor.
 Configuration objects can be reused
 as well as modified to create multiple readers.

 ```